 Standing Committees – Election Process

-Prior to the end of the Spring semester each year, the Executive Committee will oversee and certify the results of all elections of faculty members to standing committees and to the positions of Chair of the Promotion and Tenure Committee and Academic Senator for the following year.
-Membership will be filled for the Executive Committee, the Chair of the Promotion and Tenure Committee, and the membership of the Faculty Search Committee, in that order, followed by the vote and for Academic Senator.
+Prior to the end of the Spring semester each year, the Executive Committee will oversee and certify the results of all elections of faculty members to the Executive Committee, the Chair of the Promotion and Tenure Committee, the Faculty Search Committee, and for Academic Senator.
 The Executive Committee also will oversee and certify any “as needed” election(s) to replace elected members of a standing committee.
 The terms for new members to standing committees start at the beginning of each fiscal year (July 1).

 Whenever possible, assistant professors will serve on no more than one committee.